Wang Jinnan: Biography

 Wang was born in the village of Shanghuang in Jinhua County, Zhejiang, on 14 July 1962.
 He has five siblings.
 His younger brother Wang Yonghua (王永华) is the leader of his home-village.
 He secondary studied at Baoshan High School (宝山中学) and Wuyi No. 2 High School (武义二中).
 He earned a bachelor's degree in 1986, a master's degree in 1988, and a doctor's degree in 2002, all from Tsinghua University.

 In May 1994, he became deputy director of the Institute of Environmental Management, China Research Academy of Environmental Sciences, rising to party secretary in July 1997.
 In February 2002, he joined the Environmental Planning Institute of State Environmental Protection Administration (now Ministry of Ecology and Environment), becoming chief engineer in June 2003 and dean and vice-president in August 2017.
 In December 2006, he was recruited by Nanjing University as a professor and doctoral supervisor at the School of the Environment.
 He was appointed director of State Environmental Protection Key Laboratory of Environmental Planning and Policy Simulation in February 2010.
 In December 2017, he was elected a member of the 16th Central Committee of the Chinese Peasants and Workers Democratic Party.
 In March 2018, he became a delegate to the 13th National People's Congress.
 In July 2019, he was engaged by Zhejiang University as a chair professor.
+In July 2022, he was appointed as chairman of the Beijing Municipal Committee of the Chinese Peasants' and Workers' Democratic Party, succeeding Yu Luming.